-Keep in mind that if Individuals are going to remain in the country for over 183 days during the calendar year, they are considered resident in Spain, and in such case, they are subject to the Personal Income Tax IRPF, and not the IRNR.
+Keep in mind that if individuals are going to remain in the country for over 183 days during the calendar year, they are considered residents in Spain, and in such case, they are subject to the Personal Income Tax IRPF, and not the IRNR.

-You can find all the necessary information about the different taxes for Non-residents in the website of the Tax Agency (agencia tributaria).
+You can find all the necessary information about the different taxes for Non-residents on the website of the Tax Agency (agencia tributaria).
 You can do the process online or in person.

 Golden Visa Spain